Hidden service descriptors: encryption format

 and 16 bytes for 'encrypted-cookie' all encoded with base64).

-When client authorization is enabled, each "auth-client" line
+When restricted discovery is enabled, each "auth-client" line

 contains the descriptor cookie `N_hs_desc_enc` encrypted to each